heilcheng/medexplain-evals/docs/index.rst

 Getting Help
 ------------

-We provide comprehensive support channels to help you successfully use MEQ-Bench.
+We provide comprehensive support channels to help you successfully use MedExplain-Evals.
 Choose the most appropriate channel based on your needs:

 📚 **Documentation and Self-Help**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~